AppBakerZ/wordpress-plugin-generator/README.md

 A directory named dist would be created and would have the generated code for your wordpress plugin.

 ### Credits
-The generated code for wordpress plugins maily comes from the awesome [WordPress Plugin Boilerplate](https://github.com/tommcfarlin/WordPress-Plugin-Boilerplate) by [Tom McFarlin](http://tommcfarlin.com/).
+The generated code for wordpress plugins mainly comes from the awesome [WordPress Plugin Boilerplate](https://github.com/tommcfarlin/WordPress-Plugin-Boilerplate) by [Tom McFarlin](http://tommcfarlin.com/).